DonBraulio/donbraulio.github.io/content/posts/mellow.md

 ## Time Management Is Survival

 In a startup, there’s always more to do than hours in the day.
 But burning out doesn’t make you successful.
 I found that maintaining healthy habits—sleeping well, exercising, eating right—made me far more resilient during crunch times.
 Sure, there will be moments of intense pressure and sacrifice, and precisely for them, you need to prepare.
 Optimize your energy for the truly important milestones, suffering without purpose isn’t progress.

-## The Cost of Imbalance in Startups

-Startups thrive when the team is fully aligned in terms of risks taken, effort, and level of involvement.
-One of my co-founders was part-time and wasn't able to attend many client meetings.
-This imbalance created endless and usually unproductive debates.
-Without equal context and accountability, trust suffers, and so does progress.
-The early stage of a startup is all about absorbing as much information as possible to understand your customers and refine your product.
-Everyone needs to experience that flow firsthand to make informed decisions together and iterate fast.

 ## Technology Choices Matter—But Stay Flexible